LaurentRDC/dissertation/content/scattering.md

 ```{.matplotlib #fig:scattering-oneph-example file="figures/scattering/oneph.py" caption="One-phonon structure factor $|F_{1\lambda}(\vec{q})|^2$ for the in-plane longitudinal acoustic mode of graphite.
 The range of scattering vectors $\vec{q}$ corresponds to the geometry of the instrument described in @sec:experimental_setup."}
 ```

-Diffuse scattering and the effect of one-phonon structure factors is further explained in @sec:graphite.
+Diffuse scattering and the effect of one-phonon structure factors is further explored in @sec:graphite.

 ## Conclusion

 In this chapter, the theory of ultrafast electron scattering measurements were presented.
+First, the scattering of electrons by any potential was considered.
+This was then applied to the case of elastic scattering of electrons by atoms, and then periodic arrangements of atoms at zero temperature.
+Finally, the full quantum derivation of ultrafast electron diffuse scattering was presented.

+The key takeaway from this chapter is that the Debye-Waller effect and diffuse scattering are two faces of the same coin.
+Both arise from the same physical phenomenon: atomic vibrations expressed as a superposition of lattice waves.
+In @sec:graphite, ultrafast measurements in a prototypical benchmark system will show the full power of diffuse scattering measurements, while the link between the Debye-Waller effect and diffuse scattering will play a large role in @sec:snse.

-[^tmatrix]: Interested readers are encouraged to peruse chapter 6 of Sakurai and Napolitano [@Sakurai2014].
+[^tmatrix]: Interested readers are encouraged to peruse Chapter 6 of Sakurai and Napolitano [@Sakurai2014].
 [^conj]: Note that because $V(\vec{x})$ is real, $\int d\vec{x}^\prime e^{-i\vec{k} \cdot \vec{x}^\prime} V(\vec{x}) = \int d\vec{x}^\prime e^{i\vec{k} \cdot \vec{x}^\prime} V(\vec{x})$.

 \FloatBarrier